WICG/private-network-access/permission_prompt/security_privacy_self_review.md

 For permission prompt in particular, it would be restricted to first-party embedders in current stage.

-We might want to relax the boundary and also allow same-origin child context to be able to raise the permission by default.
-However, third-party iframes would be exclude from that.
+We might want to relax the boundary and also allow same-origin child contexts to be able to request the permission by default.
+However, third-party contexts (e.g. iframes) would not be allowed.

 In the future, it might make sense to allow top-level documents to control its permission with permission policy and even allow the private network access